karaggeorge/kap-camera/readme.md

-# kap-camera
+# kap-cam

 > [Kap](https://github.com/wulkano/kap) plugin - Show a camera while recording

 ## Install

-In the `Kap` menu, go to `Preferences…`, select the `Plugins` pane, find this plugin, and toggle it.
+In the `Kap` menu, go to `Preferences…`, select the `Plugins` pane, find `cam`, and toggle it.

 ## Usage

-In the cropper or by right-clicking the tray icon, click the `…` icon, then `Plugins` and make sure `Show Camera` is enabled.
+Click the `…` icon in the cropper, or right-click the tray icon, then `Plugins`, and make sure `Show Camera` is enabled.

+The Camera does not appear until recording is started.

+---

+## Working

-The plugin creates a window showing the selected camera on the bottom-left corner of the recording.
+This plugin creates an overlay window showing the selected camera on the bottom-left corner of the recording.
-The window is click-through and its hover opacity and size can be adjusted.

-To move the window, hold Command before you hover over it, then click and drag it anywhere on the screen
+## Misc

+This is based off of [kap-camera](https://github.com/karaggeorge/kap-camera/) by [@karaggeorge's](https://github.com/karaggeorge).
+I wanted a more Loom-like flavour to the UI of this plugin and decided to fork my own.